-The primary goal of our website and our CBD Oil Users Group on Facebook is to educate consumers.
+The primary goal of our website and our CBD Oil Users Group on Facebook is to educate consumers about safe and reputable CBD brands.
 The education that we provide enables consumers to make their own buying decisions based on their needs.
 We want you to be able to go out into the world informed about what CBD is, what to look for, and how to pick out products yourself.

-Our website and group provides a curated and vetted list of safe and reputable CBD brands to get you started.
+Our website and group provides a curated and vetted list of recommended CBD brands to get you started.
 But it’s by no means an all-inclusive list.
 Just because a brand isn’t on our list doesn’t necessarily mean that it’s not safe and reputable.

 Third Party Lab Testing

 Furthermore, don’t just stop at checking for lab testing.
-Check to see that they also do batch testing and that they have a consistent, recent history of it.
-It doesn’t help you much if the most recent lab test is from over a year ago!
+Check to see that they test each batch of their products and that they have a consistent, recent history of it.
+It doesn’t help you much if the most recent lab test is from over a year ago.

 Website and Contact Info